earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

 }
 ~~~

 If proxies the requests and responses, converts them to the proper format and communicates with the Lambda runtime.
-I'm going port the [Text-mode service](/blog/text-mode/) to use this framework and if you want to skip ahead, the [code is here](https://github.com/adamgordonbell/cloudservices/tree/aws-lambda-2).
+I'm going port the [Text-mode service](/blog/text-mode/) to use this framework and if you want to skip ahead, the [code is on GitHub](https://github.com/adamgordonbell/cloudservices/tree/aws-lambda-2).

 > Lambda is Greek for CGI script <https://news.ycombinator.com/item?id=31183176>

-Here is our orignal, non-lambda specific code:
+Here is our original, non-lambda specific code:

 ~~~{.go caption="main.go"}
 func main() {